 Tips for creating effective video ads

 There are several video ad formats to choose from in AdWords, and each offers unique opportunities for you to attract customers with creative messages.
 That's why it's important to know your audience and think about the best way to reach them.
-We'll give you some tips on the basic parts of any video ad: the opening image, content, and text.
+We'll give you some tips on the basic parts of any video ad: content and text.

-Since there are multiple formats, we've organized our suggestions to build successful and relevant ads into the following groups:
+Because there are multiple ad formats, we've organized our suggestions to build successful and relevant ads into the following groups:

 In-stream video ads allow you to insert your ad into the beginning or middle of other video content.
 While this method is a great branding medium, it often has lower conversion rates than other online formats.
 Here are a few suggestions for ways to get the most out of your campaign:

 - Direct traffic from your ads to your brand's YouTube channel or website with additional video content.
-By continuing a customer's video experience, you're more likely to get better conversion rates than sending your customer to a text-only site.
+By continuing a customer's video experience, you're more likely to get more viewer engagement.

 - Make sure your landing page is relevant to the content of your ad.
 For YouTube landing pages, consider directing customers to a page or brand channel tagged with an AdWords remarketing code to increase your brand exposure and how often your message is shown to viewers.